Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Free Idea

+This was someone else's idea which was shut down.
+The Banachian Sphere we have designed is designed to hold a number at a threshold, in sequence mind you.
+This can be useful in the application of it I provided in Orbis.
+Consider that any Hexadecimal value can also be made to be the same way, or any base denomination for that matter, even letters and special characters as long as the algorithm can handle it.
+Such as it is, this will soon be used to thwart us on a massive scale, so we should develop Memory Modules of the Banachian Sphere type, as a GPL idea, get the money flowing people.
+It can be as flat as a dime and STILL be a perfect sphere, and 3 times as round I predict.
+We need POGS, let's call it Project
+Pogs.
+Good luck, and 8bit channel those algorithms, that will be YOUR invention!

 # For those creating demo's

 Anyone making the peer.py executable for show might be interested in the update, will require a bit more storage but will be effective.
 I just